Skip to main content

 4. Application encryption: using an application that is capable of encrypting the data.

-Full or whole disk encryption will encrypt all the data on your hard disk.
+Full or whole disk encryption encrypts all the data on your hard disk.
 For example, you can encrypt external disks or laptops so the data is protected if lost or stolen.
-If you are working with confidential information you should utilize a strong password and whole disk encryption.
+If you are working with confidential information, you should use a strong password and whole disk encryption.
 The software used to encrypt your disk varies depending on your operating system.

 Considerations